Chapter 1Values, Types, and Operators

 Bits are any kind of two-valued things, usually described as zeroes and ones.
 Inside the computer, they take forms such as a high or low electrical charge, a strong or weak signal, or a shiny or dull spot on the surface of a CD.
 Any piece of discrete information can be reduced to a sequence of zeros and ones and thus represented in bits.

 For example, think about how you might show the number 13 in bits.
 It works the same way you write decimal numbers, but instead of 10 different digits, you have only 2, and the weight of each increases by a factor of 2 from right to left.
-Here are the bits that make up the number 13, with the weights of the digits shown after them:
+Here are the bits that make up the number 13, with the weights of the digits shown below them:

 0 0 0 0 1 1 0 1 128 64 32 16 8 4 2 1